mes32/metrochrome/README.md

 metrochrome
 ===========
 Explore colors from the command line.

-For all you artists and designers who are also command line enthusiasts.
+For artists and designers who are also command line enthusiasts.

 Usage
 -----